univention/univention-keycloak-app/docs/keycloak-app/database.rst

    existing configuration settings and session.

-   You have to manually backup :program:`Keycloak` before and restore the settings after changing the database back end.
+   You have to manually backup :program:`Keycloak` before and restore the settings after changing the database backend.
 For more information, see :ref:`backup-and-restore`.

 To change the database settings for existing :program:`Keycloak` instances you